Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 ```

 For more detail on capturing Azure SDK logs and additional examples, please see the [Azure SDK diagnostics sample](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/Diagnostics.md).

+### Limit Issues

+The error thrown by the App Configuration client library includes a detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
+A common error encountered is HTTP status code 429 for exceeding the limit.
+Refer to the body of the 429 response for the specific reason why the request failed.
+The failures often happen under these circumstances:

+* Exceeding the daily request limit for a store in the Free tier.
+* Exceeding the hourly request limit for a store in the standard tier.
+* Momentary throttling due to a large burst of requests.
+* Excessive bandwidth usage.
+* Attempting to create or modify a key when the storage quota is exceeded.

+To reduce number of requests made to App Configuration service, please check out [this guide](https://learn.microsoft.com/azure/azure-app-configuration/howto-best-practices#reduce-requests-made-to-app-configuration).

 ## Troubleshooting authentication issues

 In addition to connection strings, Azure App Configuration supports [role-based access control](https://learn.microsoft.com/azure/role-based-access-control/overview) (RBAC) using Azure Active Directory authentication.
 The `Azure.Identity` package is used to obtain credentials for RBAC.
 For more information on getting started, see the [Azure App Configuration library's README](https://learn.microsoft.com/dotnet/api/overview/azure/data.appconfiguration-readme?view=azure-dotnet#authenticate-the-client).
 For details on the credential types supported in `Azure.Identity`, see the [Azure Identity documentation](https://docs.microsoft.com/dotnet/api/overview/azure/Identity-readme).